 Secondary Protein Structure

 Secondary protein structure is the repetitive folding of polypeptide chains by hydrogen bonds between the hydroxyl (OH) group and the hydrogen molecule of the adjacent amino acid, leading to the unique shape of the protein.
 The most common examples are the alpha-helix and beta-pleated sheets.

 Tertiary protein structure is the folding of the polypeptide chain into a unique 3D structure.
 This tends to be globular in shape and contains a binding site for the protein action.
-Folding of the polypeptide chain occurs via interaction between the R groups of amino acids.
+Folding of the polypeptide chain occurs via an interaction between the R groups of amino acids.

-The type of bonds involved in formation of the tertiary protein structure include hydrogen bonds, electrostatic or ionic bonds, covalent bonds or hydrophobic bonds.
+The type of bonds involved in the formation of the tertiary protein structure include hydrogen bonds, electrostatic or ionic bonds, covalent bonds or hydrophobic bonds.

-Clinical Relevance – Sickle cell disease
+Clinical Relevance – Sickle Cell Disease

 However, in sickle cell disease, a genetic mutation leads to a change in an amino acid from glutamic acid to valine.
-This changes the shape of the haemoglobin subunit, and hence leads to changes in its folding.
+This changes the shape of the haemoglobin subunit and hence leads to changes in its folding.
 This underpins the pathophysiology of sickle cell disease.